What’s the secret to staying happy, relaxed, motivated, and performing at our best?

 The Huichols are some of the happiest, healthiest, wisest people on earth.
-Many of them are shamans, and a surprising number of their tribe live past 100 and work in the fields up till the day they die.
+A surprising number of their tribe live past 100 and work in the fields up till the day they die.

-Here are six small changes you can make in your life to be more like a shaman.
+Here are six small changes you can make in your life to stay happy.

 1. Make challenge normal